httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 The primary function of a HTTP status code is to convey semantics for the benefit of generic HTTP software, not to convey application-specific semantics.

-In particular, status codes are often generated or overwritten by intermediaries, as well as server and client implementations; for example, when network errors are encountered, a captive portal is present, when an implementation is overloaded, or it thinks it is under attack.
+Status codes are often generated or overwritten by intermediaries, as well as server and client implementations.
+This can happen, for example, when network errors are encountered, a captive portal is present, when an implementation is overloaded, or it thinks it is under attack.
 As a result, the status code that a server-side application generates and the one that the client software receives often differ.

 This means that status codes are not a reliable way to carry application-specific signals.
 Specifying that a particular status code has a specific meaning in the context of an application